SamStudio8/samstudio8.github.io.off/_posts/2015-05-12-playing-phylogenetic-hide-seek.md

 However, the class system set out by Linnaeus was designed for identification rather than heritage.
-Following Charles Darwin's revolutionary *On the Origin of Species* a century later in 1859, tree representations of species sharing common descent became increasingly common (although his tree diagrams were by no means the first) and as evolutionary theory developed and took hold, scientists attempted to group available fossil records by structual affinity to link ancestry of common species through the ages.
+Following Charles Darwin's revolutionary *On the Origin of Species* a century later in 1859, tree representations of species sharing common descent became increasingly common (although his tree diagrams were by no means the first[^1]) and as evolutionary theory developed and took hold, scientists attempted to group available fossil records by structual affinity to link ancestry of common species through the ages.
 It was here we drew the comparison between contemporary bird species and the dinosaurs.